ADHD Coaching For Women

 Do you do Group Coaching for Women with ADHD?

 Many women with ADHD have been through my Alignment Group Coaching program and had terrific results.
+This program brings the best of live group coaching and inckudes one-on-one private coaching sessions.
 It’s not specifically targeting ADHD, it’s more group life coaching but tools work for ADHD and the program includes elements to keep you on track as well as one-on-one feedback and laser coaching.
 If you are interested in the group program we can discuss this on the call and I’m happy to direct you to what will help you get the best results!

 What is a coaching exploration call?